 - It is part of the responsible conduct of research. - It demonstrates that your research has been conducted according to the highest ethical standards.
-It is important to protect the dignity, rights
+It is

 - and welfare of all those involved in the research (whether they are participants, researchers or third parties) - It is a University requirement. - It is now the expectation and in some cases formal requirement - of funding bodies.